intel/ccloudvm/README.md

 ccloudvm create file:///home/ccloudvm/workload.yaml
 ```

-or its absolute path:
+or the absolute path:

 ```
 ccloudvm create  /home/ccloudvm/workload.yaml
 ```

-As the majority of the ccloudvm workloads are cloud-init files, ccloudvm only
-works with images that are designed to run cloud-init on their first boot.
-Typically,
-these are the cloud images, e.g.,. the [Ubuntu Cloud Images](https://cloud-images.ubuntu.com/).

 ## Creating new Workloads

-ccloudvm workloads are multi-doc YAML files.
-The first document contains invariants
+ccloudvm workloads are multi-doc YAML files containing two documents.
-about the VM created from the workload such as the image off which it is based and its
-hostname.
-The second contains dynamic instance data that can be altered on every boot,
-such as the number of CPUs the VM uses and the ports mapped.
-The final document contains
-the cloud-init file.
-If only one section is present it is assumed to the be cloud-init
-file and default values are used for the other two sections.
+The first document describes how to create and boot instances.
+The
+second is a cloud-init file containing a list of instructions for
+configuring the guest OS running inside the instances.

 An example workload is shown below: